 To avail yourself of this service, you must already have your research data analysed, tabulated or graphed, and interpreted.
 It is preferable if you come with at least an outline of what you wish to report.
 Prior reservation of a time slot for the initial consultation is necessary (see our quarterly schedule for writing clinics here).
-Time slots are assigned on a first come, first served basis.
+Time slots are assigned on a first-come, first-served basis.
 Please email us to book a time slot.

-B. Pre-submission scientific editing of manuscripts
+Pre-submission editing of scientific manuscripts

-To clinical investigators in mid career and beyond who need no assistance in manuscript development and writing, we offer pre-submission editing of your manuscripts.
+To clinical investigators in early career and beyond who need no assistance in manuscript development and writing, we offer pre-submission editing of your manuscripts.
 Our scientific editor will edit your manuscript from both the scientific and linguistic perspectives, modify or restructure the writing, if necessary, for clarity of presentation, logical flow and consistency in the delivery of the messages.
 This service is also open to NUHS scientists, technology innovators and allied healthcare professionals actively engaged in scientific research.
 We support editing of the following types of manuscripts: